-- An interest free loan up to a maximum of \$15,000 repayable over 5 years is available to assist commercial property owners to improve their building in accordance with the Commercial Improvement program. - ii.
-An Owner of a property may conduct the proposed work themselves, however, the Township will not grant funds for labour by the owner. - iii.
-Only the Owner of a property can apply for the loan program. - iv.
-The loan portion is repayable over a five year period, interest free as set out in the Agreement. - v.
-Works must be completed within one year of the approved agreement unless otherwise approved by Council. - vi.
-Loan funds are released when invoices are presented for the completed work. - vii.
-Applications will be reviewed as they are submitted, however, availability of loans cannot be guaranteed.
+- An interest-free loan up to a maximum of \$17,000 repayable over i.
+5-years is available to assist commercial property/building Owners to improve their building/property in accordance with the CIP. - An Owner of a building/property may conduct the proposed work ii. themselves, however, the Township will not grant funds for labour by the Owner. - Only the Owner of a building/property can apply for the loan iii. program. - The loan portion is repayable over a 5-year period, interest-free as iv. set out in the Agreement. - Works must be completed within 1-year of the approved Agreement ٧. unless otherwise approved by the Review Committee. - Loan funds are released when invoices are presented for the vi. completed work. - Applications will be reviewed as they are submitted, however, vii. availability of loans cannot be guaranteed.

-5.4 Design Guidelines
+5.3 Design Guidelines

-The following design guidelines are to help the property owner embarking on a restoration or improvement project.
+The following design guidelines are to help the commercial property Owners/tenants embarking on a restoration or improvement project.
 All applications are subject to committee review.
-The following design guidelines are meant to provide an overview of what the Review Committee is looking; the applicant is not limited to these suggestions.
+The following design guidelines are meant to provide an overview of what the Review Committee is looking for, the Applicant is not limited to these suggestions.